 The radio will not respond when it receives an alarm call.
 The call prompt is requesting the receiver either to call back the transmitter when they can communicate.
 It is only available in the channel to receive the call tone.
-This option is based per channel.
+This option ddity is based per channel.

-Options: Off Disable alarm call prompt
+Disable alarm call prompt Options: Off

-On Enable alarm call prompt
+Enable alarm call prompt On